SaElon1/AllFootball/README.md

 * **Admin panel:** For handling the store.

 ---
-*Disclaimer: This project was developed as part of my undergraduate studies.
+This project was developed as part of my undergraduate studies.
 It serves as a demonstration of foundational coding skills and is not actively maintained.*